 Forecast Details for Orlando International Airport, FL

-Wednesday Night: A 30 percent chance of showers and thunderstorms, mainly before 7pm.
-Mostly clear, with a low around 74.
-East southeast wind 5 to 10 mph.
+Tonight: A 30 percent chance of showers and thunderstorms, mainly before 8pm.
+Partly cloudy, with a low around 77.
+East southeast wind around 5 mph becoming calm in the evening.

-Thursday: A chance of showers before 11am, then a chance of showers and thunderstorms between 11am and 2pm, then showers likely and possibly a thunderstorm after 2pm.
-Sunny, with a high near 93.
-Light southeast wind becoming east southeast 5 to 10 mph in the afternoon.
+Sunday: A chance of showers, then showers and thunderstorms likely after 11am.
+Mostly sunny, with a high near 94.
+Calm wind becoming east northeast around 5 mph in the afternoon.
 Chance of precipitation is 70%.

-Thursday Night: Showers and thunderstorms likely before 11pm, then a chance of showers between 11pm and 2am.
-Partly cloudy, with a low around 74.
-Southeast wind around 5 mph.
+Sunday Night: Showers and thunderstorms likely before 11pm, then a slight chance of showers between 11pm and 2am.
+Partly cloudy, with a low around 75.
+East northeast wind around 5 mph becoming calm in the evening.
 Chance of precipitation is 60%.

-Sunday: A chance of showers and thunderstorms between 8am and 2pm, then showers likely and possibly a thunderstorm after 2pm.
-Partly sunny, with a high near 90.
-South wind around 5 mph.
-Chance of precipitation is 60%.
+Monday: A slight chance of thunderstorms, then showers and thunderstorms likely after 8am.
+Mostly sunny, with a high near 93.
+North northeast wind around 5 mph.
+Chance of precipitation is 70%.

-Sunday Night: Showers and thunderstorms likely.
-Mostly cloudy, with a low around 74.
-South wind around 5 mph.
+Monday Night: Showers and thunderstorms likely, mainly before 8pm.
+Partly cloudy, with a low around 76.
+East northeast wind around 5 mph.
 Chance of precipitation is 60%.

 Want more detail?
 Get the Complete 7 Day and Night Detailed Forecast!